ErikEJ/EntityFramework6PowerTools/README.md

 ````
 If you have multiple classes inheriting from DbContext in your solution, make sure add the DbConfigurationType attribute to all of them.

-Or you can use the SetConfiguration method before any data access calls like this:
+Or you can use the SetConfiguration method before any data access calls:
 ````csharp
  DbConfiguration.SetConfiguration(new System.Data.Entity.SqlServer.MicrosoftSqlDbConfiguration());
 ````
-You can also use XML/App.Config based configuration like this:
+You can also use XML/App.Config based configuration:

 ````xml
   <entityFramework>